qusma/QDMS/readme.md

 The QUSMA Data Management System (QDMS) is an application for acquiring, managing, and distributing low-frequency historical and real-time data, written in C#.

 QDMS uses a client/server model.
 The server acts as a broker between clients and external data sources.
-It also manages metadata on instruments, and local storage of historical data.
+It also manages metadata on instruments and local storage of historical data.
+It can construct continuous futures data.
 Finally it also functions as a UI for managing the metadata & data, as well as importing/exporting data from and to CSV files.
 [Here's a rough view of how the systems are connected to each other](http://i.imgur.com/qUWlpj7.png).

 A simple sample application showing usage of the client can be found in the SampleApp project.